anonymous-submitter0104/iclr-submission/README.md

 * **Crawling and Scraping Pipelines**
 * **First of its Kind Synthetic OCR Benchmark ISOB** across **22 Schedules Indian Languages**

-_All releases will be hosted on Hugging Face after the review process with a accompanying license, in compliance with open-source best practices._
+**_A representative subset, reflecting the committed full open release, is available in this repository.
+Upon paper acceptance, the full dataset—together with proper legal licensing—will be released on GitHub and Hugging Face, in accordance with open-source best practices._**

 ---